Refactoring Catalog

 let defaultOwner = { firstName: "Martin", lastName: "Fowler" };

-// Used in many places
+// Used in many placesspaceship.owner = defaultOwner;After:

 let defaultOwnerData = { firstName: "Martin", lastName: "Fowler" };

-function setDefaultOwner(arg) { defaultOwnerData = arg; }
+function defaultOwner() { return defaultOwnerData; }function setDefaultOwner(arg) { defaultOwnerData = arg; }

 spaceship.owner = defaultOwner();Introduce Parameter Object